Dangerous Areas in Tokyo

 The actual number of crimes by ward, top 5 are: Shinjuku-ku 5898, Setagaya-ku 5221, Ota-ku 5031, Shibuya-ku 4851 and Adachi-ku 4764, that makes sense.
 Followed by Edogawa-ku, Nerima-ku, Toshima-ku, Itabashi-ku, Minato-ku, Hachioji-shi, Koto-ku, Katsushika-ku, Suginami-ku, the 15th is Ciyoda-ku 2896 and the 16th is Taito-ku.

-Kamata, Tachikawa, Machida, ShimoKitazawa, Hachioji, Akabane, Shinkoiwa, Kinshicho and Kameari used to be famous for “Yankii” (Japanese delinquent youth) or “Bosozoku” (motorcycle gangs), but now they are decreasing in these days after their peak in 80s.
+Kamata, Tachikawa, Machida, ShimoKitazawa, Hachioji, Akabane, Shinkoiwa, Kinshicho, Kameari, Setagaya-ku and Suginami-ku used to be famous for “Yankii” (Japanese delinquent youth) or “Bosozoku” (motorcycle gangs), but now they are decreasing in these days after their peak in 80s (You can still see them in Ibaraki, Fukuoka, Chiba, Okinawa, Osaka, Kanagawa and Hiroshima).

-But still now, “Hangure” (quasigangsters) gangs keep on growing behind the legal system around certain places.
-This area‘s crime figures are not so bad, but most Tokyoites say this area is “a really dangerous place in Tokyo” (dangerous in terms of drugs and unconscious funding of Anti-Social Forces).
+But still now, “Hangure” (quasi-gangsters) gangs keep on growing behind the legal system around certain places.
+Crime figures in Roppongi and Nishi-Azabu are not so bad, but most Tokyoites say this area is “a really dangerous place in Tokyo” (dangerous in terms of drugs and unconscious funding of Anti-Social Forces).
+The U.S. Embassy is warning its citizens to watch out for drink spiking in Roppongi.

 In Japan, tattoo is the most typical sign of being a Yakuza or a Hangure, so tattooed person is not allowed in most spas, swimming pools, beaches and amusement parks, in order to show solidarity against Anti-Social Forces.
 The dilemma is that most Japanese would like to welcome the “tattooed foreign tourists” who are not gangsters obviously, but it might be difficult to make a rule that says “tattooed Western person who looks like a tourist is allowed but tattooed East-Asian person who looks like a Yakuza or a Hangure is not allowed”.